 And if you’re a drone owner who flies commercially but is not yet Part 107-certified, save yourself the embarrassment of not showing up in this database by taking the Part 107 test.
 I promise, it’s not as hard as it may seem, even if you don’t have a background in aviation.
 (Here’s my guide and video to taking the Part 107 test, which is a 60-question written test that takes up to 2 hours.
 If you don’t have a background in aviation, you’ll certainly need to devote a few evenings to studying, but it’s not something you can’t do.

 Note that not all pilots who have certificates may show up in your database search.
 Pilots do have 90 days to opt-out of having their address posted so there is a significant lag in posting, and someone’s legal name may not be the name you know then as when you search them.

 Looking for study resources to ensure you pass?
 I used Drone Pilot Ground School and passed on the first try.
-I also recommend UAV Ground School — you can save $25 with coupon code DRONEGIRL.
+I’ve also detailed out tons of other recommendations for the best Part 107 online courses here.